rage/programming-23/data/osa-1/4-arithmetic-operations.md

 After this section

-- You will be able to use variables in calculations
+- You will be able to use variables in various arithmetic operations
 - You will know how to deal with numbers in user input
 - You will know how to cast values into other fundamental data types